 The two main domestic violence crimes in California are:

 - Corporal injury to a spouse or cohabitant – PC 273.5, which is inflicting a visible injury on an intimate partner.
-This can be a misdemeanor or a felony carrying up to four years behind bars.
+This can be a misdemeanor or a felony carrying up to four years in jail or prison.

 - Domestic battery – PC 243(e)(1), which is inflicting force or violence on an intimate partner even if there is no visible injury.
 This is a misdemeanor carrying up to 1 year in jail and/or up to $2,000.